Zinabuf/GCIM-GWEIS-Z/README.md

 ## 3. Data Preparation

-To ensure robust and unbiased estimation of G×E interactions, the dataset must be divided into two independent, non-overlapping subsets: a discovery dataset and a target dataset.
+The dataset must be divided into two independent, non-overlapping subsets: a discovery dataset and a target dataset.
 This split must be applied consistently across all inputs, including genotype data, phenotypes (outcomes), environmental exposures, and covariates.

 The discovery dataset is used to estimate SNP effects, while the target dataset is used for downstream evaluation and GCIM-based inference.